teach-plt/www/notes/typing.md

          let x:int = 3 in x + x
        ```

-  3. Inference with type variables
+  3. Inference with type variables:
      * Treat the `???`s as variables for types
      * Collect constraints on the type variables
      * Solve constraints by _unification_